Skip to main content

 When will AI agents be operational for prospecting?

-Level 2 AI agents (writing assistance) are already available.
-Level 3 agents (autonomous on Tier 3) are in development.
-Rodz is progressively integrating these capabilities into its platform, while maintaining human control over Tier 1 and 2 interactions.
+Level 2 agents (writing assistance) are already available.
+Level 3 agents (autonomous handling of Tier 3 signals) are in development.
+Rodz is building these capabilities into the platform progressively, while keeping human control over Tier 1 and Tier 2 interactions.

 Will AI replace salespeople?

-Should you wait for AI to adopt intent signals?
+Should you wait for AI before adopting intent signals?

-No. Intent signals already multiply meetings by 4x without any AI.
+No. Intent signals already produce 4x the reply rates of cold outbound without any AI involved.
+Meetings sourced from signals close at a 74% higher rate than meetings from cold prospecting.
 AI is a future accelerator, not a prerequisite.
-Companies that adopt signals today will have a structural advantage when AI is added to their stack.
+Companies that adopt signals now will have a structural head start when AI gets added to their stack.

-To concretely test MCP integration, check out our guide to using Rodz with Claude Desktop via MCP.
+To test MCP integration concretely, the guide to using Rodz with Claude Desktop via MCP is the right starting point.

 Share: